 It’s been years since I’ve had a hot fudge sundae.
 Two?
 Three years?
 It likely came in a waxed cardboard cup from Baskin-Robbins.
 Inexplicably, the other night I was craving one.
+Time for some homemade hot fudge sauce!

 Homemade Hot Fudge Sauce Recipe